Steinbloum/Martingale/README.md

 - Activate virtual environment using `source env/bin/activate`

 #### Install dependencies
-The list of Python is in `requirements.txt`.
+The list of Python dependencies is in `requirements.txt`.
 You can install them by running `pip install -r requirements.txt` inside your virtual environment (if you're using one -- which you should be).

 #### Run project
 You can run the project using `python main.py`.